 - Are you able to control the speed of the machine easily?
 This is usually done with the foot pedal or an adjustable slider/knob.

 - Is the machine easy to thread?
 This is usually shown in a new owner's class but it doesn't hurt to ask to see the threading demonstrated before you buy.

 What Type of Warranty Does it have?

-This is a big one if you're planning to buy a higher-end machine and especially an embroidery machine.
+This is a big one if you're planning to buy a higher-end machine, especially an embroidery machine.
 Find out the specifics on the warranty.
 A 20-year warranty is great if it covers most components.
 Does the warranty require you to have the machine services at specific intervals?
 Are only the parts covered and you're responsible for the labor?
 Then most importantly where and how will they handle warranty work or replacement?
-It's no fun to have to box your machine up and have to ship it off for repair.
+It's no fun to box your machine up and ship it off for repair.
 This can leave you without a machine for months.

 Does it come with classes?